 Many Australian businesses have been receiving updates from the ATO lately about the roll-out of Single Touch Payroll.
-We’ve also had lots of questions from customers asking if Saasu will support STP (the short answer is yes, we will handle most payroll situations in our STP reporting).
-To help answer some of the most common questions, like how it will impact you and how Saasu will be handling STP, we put together this article to help clarify some things.
+We’ve had lots of questions from customers about its support in our online accounting app.
+Saasu will handle most payroll situations in our offering.
+This article is to help answer some of the most common questions.

 What is Single Touch Payroll?

 Single Touch Payroll changes the way employers will report their salary and wages, pay as you go (PAYG) withholding and superannuation information.
-Employers will now be required to report PAYG and super after each payroll has been processed, rather than reporting monthly or quarterly as it was previously.
+Employers will now be required to report PAYG and super after each payroll has been processed from their online accounting software, rather than reporting monthly or quarterly as it was previously.

 When does Single Touch Payroll reporting start?